 It’s time for another home tour and today we’re heading over to Stockholm for a peek inside a beautiful apartment whose simple, relaxed interiors instantly caught my eye.

-Set in an Art Nouveau building designed by Swedish architect Nils Persson in 1908, it’s currently listed for sale with Historiska Hem and combines modern minimalism with original features such as internal glazing, a tiled stove and white-soaped hardwood floors.
-It’s also full of soul – this isn’t a sterile show apartment but a real, lived-in home, and rather than try to hide its imperfections the current owner, an architect, has chosen to celebrate them and the character they bring.
+Set in an Art Nouveau building designed by Swedish architect Nils Persson in 1908, it now belongs to architects Anders Stenholm and Rakel Östlund, who have deftly combined modern minimalism with original features such as internal glazing, a tiled stove and white-soaped hardwood floors.
+It’s also full of soul – this isn’t a sterile show apartment but a real, lived-in home, and rather than try to hide its imperfections the couple have chosen to celebrate them and the character they bring.

 My favourite part of the apartment is the kitchen.
 It’s made almost entirely from solid pine – a material which has largely fallen out of fashion in recent years, but which adds wonderful warmth and texture to the pared-back decor.
 The clean lines of the units offset the swirling grain of the wood perfectly and their configuration is very clever, with a half-depth, full-height upper cupboard and open shelving section at one end providing storage and display space without overwhelming the narrow room.
 The classic Shaker-style fronts create an air of homeliness, as does the fabric-covered pendant light above the table, but contemporary touches such as sleek metal door knobs, a pair of white wall lamps and a stainless-steel sink and tap ensure the overall look is stylish and elegant rather than twee.